sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 	* **Version:**
 		* 1.0.1-gamma
 		* **Premium only until gamma-testing is completed.**
+	* **Added:**
+		/
+		* TODO You can now specify the article type within the in-post SEO settings.
+			/
+			* A global option is planned that will set the default for all of these.
+So please don't go through thousands of post finding the "correct" setting.
+			* Because of the above, a temporarily "Default" option is set.
+This means it will "auto-determine" (TODO this is not correct) until the global option is set.
 	* **Changed:**
-		* Google states that [some output is ignored](https://developers.google.com/search/docs/data-types/articles), but that doesn't mean the output is overlooked or useless.
+		* Google states that [some output is ignored](https://developers.google.com/search/docs/data-types/articles), but that doesn't mean the output is overlooked.
 So:
 			* Published date is now also output on non-AMP.
 			* Modified date is now also output on non-AMP.
 			* Post Author is now also output on non-AMP.